asayah/Axway-Amplify-Mesh-Init/README.md

 Axway Amplify Mesh Governance is a Solution to Govern multiple Service Meshes From a Unified Interface.

 The following helm chart creates:
-- A Tls selft signed CA secret for Istio ingress gateway
+- A Tls self signed CA secret for Istio ingress gateway
 - Secrets for the Amplify Mesh Governance Service Discovery Agent and Config Sync Agent